 inst/faucet.log said that the router sent an ARP reply.
 How can we see it?
 Simulated packets just get dropped by default.
 One way is to configure the dummy ports to write the packets they receive to a file.
 Let's try that.
 First configure the port:

-'''

-$ ovs-vsctl set interface pl options:pcap=pl.pcap
+\$ ovs-vsctl set interface p1 options:pcap=p1.pcap

-'''

 Then re-run the "trace" command: